stutrek/imageSelector/README.md

 </scrpt>
 ```

+## Slightly More Advanced

+If you already have your cuts in an array you can select a source, recalculate, and clean up any watchers.

 ## Giving the Image Selector Options

 The image selector uses a JSON array or object of possible image cuts and picks the correct one.
 These must have `width` and `src` attributes, `aspectRatio` is optional.